vmware/vic-product/docs/user_doc/vic_vsphere_admin/vic_installation_prereqs.md

 # Environment Prerequisites for VCH Deployment #

-Before you install vSphere Integrated Containers Engine, you must ensure that your vSphere infrastructure meets the requirements.
+Before you deploy vSphere Integrated Containers Engine, you must ensure that your vSphere infrastructure meets the requirements.

 - [Supported Platforms for `vic-machine`](#platforms)
 - [Supported vSphere Configurations](#configs)